Affiliate links on Android Authority may earn us a commission. Learn more.

 Elsewhere in Apple’s ecosystem, you’ve got the iPad Mini ($499) for those that want something a little more portable and the vanilla iPad ($329) for all the basics on a budget.
 We’d also recommend looking out for a renewed iPad Air (4th generation) as almost everything great about the latest generation was inherited from its predecessor.

-As far as direct competition goes, the iPad Air (5th generation) slots in behind the Samsung Galaxy Tab S8 ($699) and Lenovo Tab P12 Pro ($699), but ahead of the Galaxy Tab S7 FE ($529), unless you’re looking at the underpowered 5G model of the latter (which we don’t recommend).
-The Galaxy Tab S8 gets closer than ever to challenging Apple’s tablet dominance with faster charging, but it’s hampered by Android’s poor optimization for larger screens, not-so-stellar battery life, and is eons behind on raw performance.
+As far as direct competition goes, the iPad Air (5th generation) slots in behind the Samsung Galaxy Tab S8 ($699) but ahead of the Galaxy Tab S7 FE ($529), unless you’re looking at the underpowered 5G model of the latter (which we don’t recommend).
+The Galaxy Tab S8 gets closer than ever to challenging Apple’s tablet dominance with faster charging, but it’s hampered by Android’s poor optimization for larger screens (though this is somewhat resolved with Android 12L), not-so-stellar battery life, and is eons behind on raw performance.
+The upcoming Google Pixel Tablet is hoping to kick Android tablets up a gear in 2023, but until then Apple’s competition is few and far between at this price point.

 The iPad Air (5th generation) is still uncontested as the best sub-flagship tablet you can buy, and possibly the easiest product to recommend from Apple’s entire, behemoth ecosystem.
 If you’re rocking any pre-2020 iPad and don’t want to go Pro, this is the one to get.
 Let’s just hope the next Air gets to “tick” off some of those persistent caveats.